 Roderick Kingsley originally had no powers.
-However he had a keen analytical mind and enough knowledge of chemistry and biology to not only understand the incomplete notes for the Green Goblin formula left behind by Mendel Stromm and Norman Osborn but actually improve on them.
+However he had a keen analytical mind and enough knowledge of chemistry and biology to not only understand the incomplete notes for the Green Goblin formula left behind by Mendel Stromm and Norman Osborn but actually improve on them with his own adjustments.
 His version of the formula contains none of the side-effects found on their versions, such as insanity/mental instability.
 The Hobgoblin equipment consisted of somewhat improved variations of the Green Goblin one.
 Ingesting the formula gained him superhuman strength near Spider-Man's level (able to lift c.
 10 tons) and above that of Norman Osborn.
 His reflexes, speed, stamina and intelligence were enhanced to superhuman levels but how he compares to other superhumans has been left vague, through he can at least trade with Spider-Man blow of blow for at least a bit before being overwhelmed.
 The variation used by Norman granted him a healing factor but its unknown if the same holds true for Roderick.

 Arnold "Lefty" Donovan had also consumed the same version of the formula and is presumed to have had the same powers as Kingsley.
 He also used the same equipment.
 Otherwise he was a petty criminal of average intelligence, and easily manipulated by Kingsley.

 Edward "Ned" Leeds was brainwashed into the role by Kingsley but did not consume the formula.
 He originally had the physical abilities of a man who engaged in regular exercise.
 Kingsley intensively trained his replacement to acquiring the abilities of an athlete.
 Leeds was a highly intuitive and effective investigative reporter and master of deductive reasoning.
 He was able to peace together the clues towards the original Hobgoblin's identity and his lairs but fell captive to said foe.
-Spider-Man himself was unable to peace together the same clues, pointing to Ned being a superior detective.
+Spider-Man himself was unable to piece together the same clues, pointing to Ned being a superior detective.
 He proved a capable Hobgoblin but Kingsley considered him overly aggressive and somewhat unstable mentally, probably due to Kingsley's mental control and his ruthless training.

 Jason Philip Macendale, Jr. was a former CIA agent who had started a lucrative career as a mercenary.
 He was the original Jack O'Lantern before assuming the Hobgoblin identity for himself.
 He originally had no powers and relied on the equipment.
 He later offered his soul to N'astirh in exchange for powers and was bonded to a demon.
 As Demogoblin, Jason had superhuman strength (able to lift c.
 10 tons), sharp teeth and claws.
 Contact with his skin could cause burns and hallucinations to others.
 He could throw blasts of heat and could summon a fiery magical glider to replace his technological one.
 He could also summon mystical versions of his razor bats and pumpkins which apart from their typical effects could emotionally paralyze his victims.